 EZ-Climate's main output is the optimal price of one ton of CO2 today, in year 2015, and at the beginning of each of the subsequent five periods-years 2030, 2060, 2100, 2200, and 2300.
 These are the times in the model when mitigation decisions are made.
-Figure VIII shows the results for the CRRA model run and our base-case model calibration, using peakT = 6 and $disaster_tail = 18$, as well as an EIS of 0.9 and RRA = 7, calibrated to observed financial asset prices.
+Figure VIII shows the results for the CRRA model run and our base-case model calibration, using peakT = 6 and $disaster_tail = 18$ , as well as an EIS of 0.9 and RA = 7, calibrated to observed financial asset prices.

-Figure VIII-Optimal price per ton of CO_2 under constant relative risk aversion (CRRA) and our base case, employing RRA = 7 in both cases, and peakT = 6, $disaster_tail = 18$, and EIS = 0.9 in the base case
+Figure VIII-Optimal price per ton of CO2 under constant relative risk aversion (CRRA) and our base case, employing RA = 7 in both cases, and peakT = 6, $disaster_tail = 18$ , and EIS = 0.9 in the base case

 The difference in optimal price paths is striking: Under the CRRA case, the expected optimal price is consistently low.
 Under the Epstein-Zin base case, the price first increases slightly and then decreases to a value almost as low as in the CRRA case.
-Significantly, an RRA=7, calibrated to observed equity risk premia, decreases the CO2 price under CRRA assumptions to below \$1 in 2015, while the price in EZ-Climate's base case is well over \$100/ton CO2.
+Significantly, an RA = 7, calibrated to observed equity risk premia, decreases the $CO_2$ price under CRRA assumptions to below \$1 in 2015, while the price in EZ-Climate's base case is well over \$100/ton $CO_2$ .

 It is difficult to overemphasize the probabilistic nature of this model.
-The precise 2015 price represented in Figure VIII for Epstein-Zin utility is \$124.94-around \$125.
-Even when leaving the damage simulation, explained in section II.C, constant optimal prices in a random sampling of 30 optimization runs range from \$124.89 to a high of \$126.50.
+The precise 2015 price represented in Figure VIII for Epstein-Zin utility is \$124.94, which we round to \$125 throughout our discussion.
+Even when leaving the damage simulation, explained in section 2.3, constant optimal prices in a random sampling of 30 optimization runs range from \$124.89 to a high of \$126.50.
 The \$124.94, thus, is toward the lower, conservative end of this particular sample.
-Anything more precise than saying "around \$125," however, would amount to false precision.
+Anything more precise than saying "around \$125" would amount to false precision.

 Note that the 2015 price comes from a single node in the tree.
 In each subsequent year, that price is set in expectation over all possible states of nature in that given year.
-The left panel of Figure IX shows optimal base-case CO2 prices across time and states.
+The left panel of Figure IX shows optimal base-case $CO_2$ prices across time and states for one model run.
 All grouped nodes at a given time have the same degree of fragility and, thus, the same damage for a given amount of atmospheric greenhouse-gas concentrations.
-The lines connecting the boxes indicate the paths that information about the Earth's fragility, θ , has taken, a feature explored in Section II.D above.
+The lines connecting the boxes indicate the paths that information about the Earth's fragility, $\theta$ , has taken, a feature explored in Section 2.4 above.

-Figure IX-Optimal price per ton of CO_2 across time and states (left) and average mitigation up to a particular time and state (right) in the base-case calibration (peakT = 6, $disaster_tail = 18$, and EIS = 0.9)
+Figure IX-Optimal price per ton of CO2 across time and states (left) and average mitigation up to a particular time and state (right) in the base-case calibration (peakT = 6, $disaster_tail = 18$ , and EIS = 0.9)

 The right panel of Figure IX shows the fractional, average mitigation up to each time and state.
 It reveals the reason for sometimes wildly different prices at the same node.
-In general, the greater is θ revealed to be, the higher is the optimal average mitigation effort, ranging from slightly over 50% to over 100% in the final period.
+In general, the greater is $\theta$ revealed to be, the higher is the optimal average mitigation effort, ranging from slightly over 50% to over 100% in the final period.